Bilirubin needs to be around 60 to see visible jaundice.

 CSF protein increased linearly with increasing CSF RBCs (up 1.1 mg/dL for every 1000 RBC).

-- Erythema marginatum – not specific to rheumatic fever.
+Erythema marginatum – not specific to rheumatic fever.
+Seen in 0.4% of Turkish study patients.
 Serpiginous or annual eruption, can look similar to erythema multiforme.
 Provoked by warmth eg bath.
 Non pruritic.

 Note that initial infection may be subclinical eg pharyngitis, erysipelas.
 Symptoms of rheumatic fever develop 10 days to several weeks later.
 Chorea can appear months later.
 Low threshold for echo as carditis can also be subclinical.